Women’s T20 World Cup 2023: Fixtures, how to watch and England's odds

 Cape Town, Paarl and Gqeberha will all host matches, with the knockout games to be played in Cape Town.

-The final will be held on February 26 with a reserve day available on February 27.
+The final is on February 26 with a reserve day available on February 27.

+In the group games, which run until February 21, each team plays the other four teams in their group once.
+The top two teams in each group play the semi-finals.

 Group 1